 We offer a variety of classes for people who are interested in different aspects of local living.
 Please e-mail or call: (360) 496-0058 if you are interested in a class in any of the subjects offered.

 Cheese Making/Home Dairying

-Our cow, Dhana, is giving about 2.5 gallons of milk per day which means I’m making a 10lb wheel of cheese or a large batch of mozzarella every four or five days.
+Our cow, Lani Moo, is giving about 5 gallons of milk per day which means I’m making a 20lb wheel of cheese or a large batch of mozzarella quite often.
 Anyone who is interested in learning how to make cheese is welcome to come on a cheese day and assist me.
-Suitable trades may be waived in lieu of the class fee of $20.
+Suitable trades may be waived in lieu of the class fee of $25.
 I also teach how to do other home dairying such as making yogurt or kefir, butter, panir (curd) and other cheeses.

 If you are interested in learning how to turn the bounty of your garden into delicious, satisfying meals, consider attending our cooking classes.
 Rather than learn recipes, we usually focus on how various ingredients can be prepared to bring out the individual qualities of the ingredient.
 Most ingredients used are things that grow easily in our climate.
-Classes are held in our home near 320th St. and Mt.
-Hwy.
-Class fees are voluntary.
-We currently hold a class most Thursday nights.
+Classes are held at our farm, 151 Anderson Rd., Glenoma, WA.
 Call or e-mail for more information.

-Billy and I have been studying growing food intensely for the last four years and are ready to share what we’ve learned.
+Billy and I have been studying growing food intensely since 2007 and are ready to share what we’ve learned.
 We will offer small classes throughout the growing season that are appropriate for the time of year.
 For instance:

 - Site selection and preparation for your food garden.
 This is actually one of the most important factors determining whether you will be successful in being able to grow food.

 - How to make homemade fertilizer using what is available at your property/neighborhood.